-From towering redwood forests in foggy Northern California to perfectly sun-kissed surf beaches in the south, this Golden State on the Pacific simply begs to be explored.
+From towering redwood forests in foggy northern California to perfectly sun-kissed surf beaches in the south, the Golden State on the Pacific simply begs to be explored.

 1. San Francisco

-Best for variety, iconic sights and LGBTIQ+ travel
+Best city for variety, iconic sights and LGBTIQ+ travel

 Pushing boundaries with trendsetting food, social movements, art and technology, San Francisco is as far out as you can get without winding up in the Pacific.

-This town is defined by bold moves: the iconic Golden Gate Bridge is an engineering marvel in a color chosen over the Navy's objections.
+This town is defined by bold moves.
+The iconic Golden Gate Bridge is an engineering marvel in a color chosen over the Navy's objections.
 Nature lovers elbowed aside speculators to establish Golden Gate Park.
-And Alcatraz was occupied by Native American protestors and turned into a museum.
+Alcatraz was occupied by Native American protestors and turned into a museum.

-Discover the weirdest tech in the west at the Exploratorium, and find inspiration in new-media installations at supersized SFMOMA.
-Or get moved to poetry by San Francisco’s literary landmarks, starting with City Lights Books.
+Discover the weirdest tech in the West at the Exploratorium and find inspiration in new-media installations at supersized SFMOMA.
+Be moved by poetry by San Francisco’s literary landmarks, starting with City Lights Books.

 You don’t need to stay up late to be out and proud in SF.
 Flag-flying crowds are an absolute joy throughout June Pride month, at Sunday afternoon Castro “tea dances” (a WWII euphemism for LGBTIQ+ parties) and any sunny day at Dolores Park’s “Gay Beach.”

-Local tip: Don’t forget to sample widely some of the state’s most interesting cuisine, from Asian-fusion creations at Benu that look like minimalist sculptures to some of the world’s best burritos at Mission District classics like Taqueria El Farolito, to East Bay treats like Chez Panisse.
+Local tip: Don’t forget to sample widely some of the state’s most interesting cuisine, from Asian-fusion creations at Benu that look like minimalist sculptures to some of the world’s best burritos at Mission District classics like Taqueria El Farolito and East Bay treats like Chez Panisse.

-2. Redwood National and State Parks – Far North Redwood Forests
+2. Redwood National Park and Humboldt Redwoods State Park

 Hugging a tree never came so naturally as it does in California's sun-dappled groves of ancient redwoods, the world's tallest trees.
-The roots of these giants may be shallow, but they hold each other up and reach dizzying heights, some surviving since Roman times.
+The roots of these giants may be shallow, but they hold each other up and reach dizzying heights, some surviving since the days of the Roman Empire.
 Even a short stroll on the soft forest floor beneath them puts the rest of the world into perspective.

-Redwoods thrive along the coast from Big Sur north to the Oregon border, and you'll find massive stands of old-growth groves at Redwood National and State Parks.
-Also, don’t miss the magical drive through Avenue of the Giants and California’s largest redwood park, Humboldt Redwoods State Park, which covers 53,000 acres – 17,000 of which are old growth.
+Redwoods thrive along the coast from Big Sur north to the Oregon border, and you'll find massive stands of old-growth groves at Redwood Nationaal Park.
+Don’t miss the magical drive through Avenue of the Giants and California’s largest redwood park, Humboldt Redwoods State Park, which covers 53,000 acres – 17,000 of which are old growth.

 3. Sonoma Wine Country

-As winemaking in neighboring Napa Valley grows ever more upscale, here in Sonoma County sun-dappled vineyards are still surrounded by pastoral ranchlands.
+As winemaking in neighboring Napa Valley grows ever more upscale, sun-dappled vineyards in Sonoma County are still surrounded by pastoral ranchlands.
 Wineries range from the Sonoma Valley to the coastal Russian River Valley, and tasting rooms abound in buzzy Healdsburg.

-The uniqueness of the terroir is valued in this down-to-earth wine country, where you taste new vintages straight from the barrel inside a tin-roofed shed while playing with the winemaker’s pet dog (at Porter Creek, just one of many excellent wineries).
-In addition to wine tasting, wallow in volcanic bubbling mud in Calistoga or float the river around super–LGBTIQ+ friendly Guerneville.
+The uniqueness of the terroir is valued in this down-to-earth wine country, where you taste vintages straight from the barrel inside a tin-roofed shed while playing with the winemaker’s pet dog (at Porter Creek, just one of many excellent wineries).
+In addition to wine tasting, wallow in volcanic bubbling mud in Calistoga or float the river around LGBTIQ-friendly Guerneville.

-Local tip: Follow your bliss down the Bohemian Hwy to Occidental and its epic Friday night farmers market, alight with live music.
+Local tip: Follow your bliss down the Bohemian Hwy to Occidental and its epic Friday night farmers market, alive with live music.

 4. Highway 1

-Best for road tripping, ocean views & couples
+Best region for road tripping, ocean views and couples

-Though it's known by its more famous name, the Pacific Coast Highway (PCH), in the south, Northern Californians have a more succinct label for the 400-mile stretch from San Francisco to Crescent City: Hwy 1.
+Though in southern California it's known by its more famous name, the Pacific Coast Highway (PCH), northern Californians have a more succinct label for the 400-mile stretch from San Francisco to Crescent City: Hwy 1.
 The edges of the highway hug the coast and cradle small communities as it alternates between hairpin switchbacks and straight stretches through the bucolic countryside.

-Start on the PCH at Santa Monica, and cruise north through Malibu, Big Sur, Monterey Bay and San Francisco, up along Sonoma Coast State Park.
-In Fort Bragg, stop and admire the "glass beach" and dip into its artistic community.
+Start on the PCH at Santa Monica and cruise north through Malibu, Big Sur, Monterey Bay, and San Francisco and up along Sonoma Coast State Park.
+In Fort Bragg, stop and admire the "glass beach" and check out its artistic community.